reardencode/freekey/README.md

 freekey: It's freaky easy to manage your passwords.
 =======================

-freekey is intended to some day be an easy to manage all of your passwords.
+freekey is intended to some day be an easy way to manage all of your passwords.

 http://groups.google.com/groups/freekey-list